obiwanus/focus-zig/LOG.md

     + Fix the shadow and the positioning of the splitter
     - Open buffer file path
     - Line and column
-- Fix editing near the end of the buffer (crashes on insert, can't get to last line)
-- Support 0, 1, 2 editors
+- Open files relatively to the currently active buffer
 - Multiple cursors
 - [optimisation] Highlighting syntax:
     - Implement a few languages, not just Zig